Development of Red Dead Redemption: History and overview

 The wives of several Rockstar San Diego employees, under the pseudonym "Rockstar Spouse", published an open letter in January 2010, alleging executives had imposed poor working conditions on studio developers since March 2009.
 The letter outlined unethical working practices in place at Rockstar San Diego during the game's development, including twelve-hour work days and six-day weeks, with lower-than-industry-average salary increases.
 Other former employees described the project as "an organic disaster of the most epic proportions"; it was reported key employees decided to quit rather than work on Red Dead Redemption and mismanagement led to delays and increased development costs.
 This was followed by several former employees anonymously and publicly describing similar experiences.
 While a former Rockstar staffer confirmed the claims, Rockstar denied them and said it was "saddened if any former members of any studio did not find their time here enjoyable or creatively fulfilling".

 The International Game Developers Association described the alleged working conditions as "deceptive, exploitative, and ultimately harmful".
 Less than two months after the game's release, about 40 of Rockstar San Diego's 180 staff members were laid off, which Rockstar described as "typical with game development" as it realigned its resources for future development projects.
 In the wake of Red Dead Redemption 2s own overtime controversy in 2018, Rockstar's head of publishing Jennifer Kolbe admitted the Rockstar Spouse letter represented a problematic time for the company's work practices but emphasized changes to its workflow to avoid similar situations in the future.
-As part his lawsuit against Rockstar in April 2016, producer Leslie Benzies released emails he received from Rockstar president and co-founder Sam Houser in October 2009 claiming the game was a "nightmare" and he needed Benzies's assistance in preparing to demonstrate the game to partners like Microsoft and Sony.
+As part of his lawsuit against Rockstar in April 2016, producer Leslie Benzies released emails he received from Rockstar president and co-founder Sam Houser in October 2009 claiming the game was a "nightmare" and he needed Benzies's assistance in preparing to demonstrate the game to partners like Microsoft and Sony.
 According to the lawsuit, work on the game was completed "within a few months" after Benzies stepped in.